-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect the landscape setting 3/Soc - ensure that housing addresses the need 6/Env - protect the identity through conserving heritage ensur althy c - provision munity facili impr o key Commentary, including assessment against 'Do Nothing' scenario WICK1: DEVELOPMENT STRATEGY AND PRINCIPLES + + + + 0 0 + + + + This policy gives clear direction as to where development should be focused, promoting the use of sites throughout the Area and setting guidelines on what constitutes appropriate development in the area.
+Sustainability objective Policy 1/Env - preserve and enhance 2/Env - protect the landscape setting 3/Soc - ensure that housing addresses the need 4/Econ - maximise potential and existing employment 5/Econ - improve retail provision 6/Env - protect the identity through conserving heritage - provision c - access to key Commentary, including assessment against 'Do Nothing' scenario WICK1: DEVELOPMENT STRATEGY AND PRINCIPLES + + + + 0 + + + + + This policy gives clear direction as to where development should be focused, promoting the use of sites throughout the Area and setting guidelines on what constitutes appropriate development in the area.
 There are a number of other policies that seek to enhance the positive effects of this policy.
-These include WICK9, 12, 13 and 14.
+These include WICK9, 12 and 13.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
 The effects are likely to be felt across the entire plan area, most particularly on the sites allocated for development.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'do nothing scenario', appropriate locations for development will not be identified, causing sprawl into the countryside.
 This will affect the character of the village.
 Development could impact on the green areas surrounding the village and harm biodiversity.
 WICK2: LOCAL LANDSCAPE CHARACTER + ++ 0 0 0 0 0 0 0 0 This policy identifies the valued features of the landscape and directs how development should consider this.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include WICK3 and WICK7.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.